Browse by Medical Category

 Dr. Asnis is the Head Team Orthopaedic Surgeon for the Boston Red Sox, Head Team Physician for the Boston Bruins and is a Team Physician for the New England Patriots.

-Dr. Asnis is an Instructor of Orthopaedic Surgery at Harvard Medical School.
+Dr. Asnis is an Assistant Professor of Orthopaedic Surgery at Harvard Medical School.
 He is a Fellow of the American Academy of Orthopaedic Surgeons as well as a Member of the American Orthopaedic Society for Sports Medicine.
-Additionally he is a member of the Team Physician Societies for the NFL, NHL and MLB.
+He is a member of the Team Physician Societies for the NFL, NHL and MLB.
+And Dr. Asnis serves as Chief of the Mass General Sports Medicine Service.

 In the News: